Magdalen College, Oxford: Sciences

 Magdalen counts among its alumni several recipients of the Nobel Prize in Physiology or Medicine.
 Howard Florey was an Australian pharmacologist who studied at Magdalen on a Rhodes Scholarship, graduating in 1924.
 He shared the Nobel Prize in Physiology or Medicine in 1945 for the development of penicillin.
 Peter Medawar read for a BA in zoology at Magdalen, receiving a first, and later for a DPhil, supervised by Florey.
-His research into tissue grafting and immune rejection led to the discover of acquired immune tolerance and became the basis of organ transplantation.
+His research into tissue grafting and immune rejection led to the discovery of acquired immune tolerance and became the basis of organ transplantation.
 For this work, he shared the 1960 Nobel Prize in Physiology or Medicine.

 Like Florey before him, Australian neurophysiologist John Eccles also came to Magdalen on a Rhodes Scholarship, where he read for his DPhil.
 He was taught by an earlier neurophysiologist who received the Nobel in 1932, Charles Scott Sherrington, who held the Waynflete Professorship in Physiology at Magdalen.
 In 1963 Eccles received the Nobel Prize in Physiology or Medicine for his research into synapses.
 Eccles was also known for his contributions to philosophy, writing on the mind-body problem and becoming an honorary member of the American Philosophical Society.

 Peter J. Ratcliffe held the Nuffield Professorship of Clinical Medicine between 2003 and 2006, and is still a supernumerary fellow at Magdalen.
 He shared the 2019 Nobel Prize in Physiology or Medicine for his work on the oxygen sensing of cells.
 Other former Nuffield Professors of Clinical Medicine include Sir David Weatherall, who founded the Weatherall Institute of Molecular Medicine in 1989, and Sir John Bell, who is also an alumnus of the college.
 The current holder of the chair is Richard Cornall, who was appointed in 2019.